aukspot/dles/README.md

 - [Stardewdle](https://stardewdle.com/game) - Guess today's mystery crop from Stardew Valley.
 - [steamdle.com](https://steamdle.com) - Guess the game based on the Steam review.
 - [Streetfighterdle](https://streetfighterdle.net) - Guess the daily Street Fighter character in as few tries as possible.
-- [Tarkovdle](https://tarkovdle.com) - Guess the weapon from Escape from Tarkov by its properties or sound.
 - [Terradle](https://www.terradle.com) - Guess today's weapon from the game Terraria.
 - [TF2dle](https://www.tf2dle.com) - Guess the Team Fortress 2 weapon, map, cosmetic or unusual effect based on attributes.
 - [TFTdle](https://tftdle.gg/classic) - Daily games related to Teamfight Tactics.